Skip to main content

 ITA 3704 - Made-in-Italy: Italianness in Italy and Abroad.
 A Culinary Journey

 Join us for a transformative journey into Italian culinary history!
-Come savor the flavors, stories, and traditions of Bologna cuisine and its heritage.
-In this course, Professor Anna Marra will guide students through a unique and immersive experience, delving into historical, cultural aspects of Italian diet traditions.
-Through a combination of lectures, hands-on experiences, tastings tours, and field trips, you will gain a profound understanding of the food culture that has made Italy a gastronomic paradise.
+Come savor the flavors, stories, and traditions of Bolognese and Florentine cuisine and their heritage.
+In this course, Professor Anna Marra will guide students through a unique and immersive experience, delving into historical and cultural aspects of Italian diet traditions.
+Through a combination of lectures, hands-on experiences, tasting tours, and field trips, you will gain a profound understanding of the food culture that has made Italy a gastronomic paradise.

 Highlights of the course:

-2) Food History Seminars: Engage in classroom discussions and seminars on topics such as food history, sustainability, the slow food movement, the Mediterranean diet, and the globalization of Italian cuisine.
+2. Food History Seminars: Engage in classroom discussions and seminars on topics such as food history, sustainability, the slow food movement, the Mediterranean diet, and the globalization of Italian cuisine.
 Gain a deeper understanding of Italian foodways in geographical, historical, and socio-economic contexts from the Middle Ages to today.
-Explore the evolution of traditional recipes, food production, and the role of food in shaping cultural identities.
+Explore how traditional recipes, food production, and food itself have shaped cultural identities.

-5) Field Trips: Explore the surrounding Emilia-Romagna region, tasting the renowned Prosciutto in Parma; learn the art of producing the world's most expensive balsamic vinegar in the world in Modena; savor traditional and new flavors of ice cream at the Gelato Museum Carpigiani; visit the prestigious Ferrari Museum in Maranello.
-These trips will provide firsthand exposure to the production of the renowned Made in Italy brand.
+5. Field Trips: Explore the surrounding Emilia-Romagna and Tuscan regions by tasting the renowned prosciutto in Parma, learning the art of producing the world’s most expensive balsamic vinegar in Modena, savoring traditional and innovative flavors of ice cream at the Gelato Museum Carpigiani, and visiting the prestigious Ferrari Museum in Maranello.
+These trips offer firsthand exposure to the production of the celebrated Made in Italy brand.

 Apply